 The Portland metro area’s young college-educated white men are slackers when it comes to logging hours on the job, and that’s one reason people here collectively earn $2.8 billion less a year than the national average.

+That is among the conclusions of a study released in March 2013 by local business groups called the Value of Jobs Coalition.
 The study seeks to explain why the metro area’s per-capita income has fallen five percent below the national average as of 2010, down from five percent above it in 1997.

 It finds that metro Portlanders tend to choose majors, careers and work hours that lead to low pay.
 It portrays greater Portland as populated by humanities majors, designers, artists and teachers who work and earn less than in the vast majority of metropolitan areas.